-If you have any questions regarding Veterinary Nursing at Linnaeus please contact VNCentralTeam@linnaeusgroup.co.uk.
+If you have any questions regarding veterinary nursing at Linnaeus please contact VNCentralTeam@linnaeusgroup.co.uk.

-For further information on becoming a Patient Care Assistant or a Student Veterinary Nurse at Linnaeus please contact Trish Scorer on trish.scorer@linnaeusgroup.co.uk or Lucy Middlecote on lucy.middlecote@linnaeusgroup.co.uk or Larissa May on larissa.may@linnaeusgroup.co.uk.
+For further information on becoming a patient care assistant or a student veterinary nurse at Linnaeus please contact: trish.scorer@linnaeusgroup.co.uk, lucy.middlecote@linnaeusgroup.co.uk or larissa.may@linnaeusgroup.co.uk.